 About our name: SOUNDINGS is a noun, meaning “measurement of depth: a probe, test, or sampling of opinion or intention,” according to Merriam-Webster.

-In this case, we’re not mapping the depth of our local waterways, but rather, the depth and breadth, rich history and current status of the Greater Bay and Delta Region by listening to the voices of accomplished fiction and nonfiction writers, and looking at the region through the creative eyes of artists and photographers.
+In this case, we’re not mapping the depth of our local waterways, but rather, the depth and breadth, rich history and current status of Northern California and Delta Region by listening to the voices of accomplished fiction and nonfiction writers, and looking at the region through the creative eyes of artists videographers and photographers.

 Most traditional journalism outlets now devote little, if any space for the types of feature stories we will be exploring in this new digital magazine.
 We’re launching SOUNDINGS online because we believe in long-form journalism and we don’t want to be hampered by page limits.
 One more important difference: our stories will not be interrupted by traditional forms of advertising nor those annoying pop-up click bait distractions.
 Our success will depend on patrons and subscribers.